Farah Pahlavi: Contemporary art

-According to Parviz Tanavoli, a modern Iranian sculptor and a former Cultural Adviser to the Empress, that the impressive collection was amassed for "tens, not hundreds, of millions of dollars".
-As of 2008, the value of these holdings are conservatively estimated to be near US$2.8 billion.
+According to Parviz Tanavoli, a modern Iranian sculptor and a former Cultural Advisor to the Empress, the collection was amassed for "tens, not hundreds, of millions of dollars".
+As of 2008, the value of these holdings was conservatively estimated to be near US$2.8 billion.

-The collection created a conundrum for the anti-western Islamic Republic which took power after the fall of the Pahlavi Dynasty in 1979.
+The collection created a conundrum for the anti-western Islamic Republic which took power after the fall of the Pahlavi dynasty in 1979.
 Although politically the fundamentalist government rejected Western influence in Iran, the Western art collection amassed by Farah was retained, most likely due to its enormous value.
 It was, nevertheless, not publicly displayed and spent nearly two decades in storage in the vaults of the Tehran Museum of Contemporary Art.
-This caused much speculation as to the fate of the artwork which was only put to rest after a large portion of the collection was briefly seen again in an exhibition that took place in Tehran during September 2005.
+This caused much speculation about the fate of the artwork, which was only put to rest after a large portion of the collection was briefly seen again in an exhibition that took place in Tehran during September 2005.